Posts

 The Busting Paradox

-In Phineas and Ferb , I understand Candace wants to bust her brothers for their daily crazy inventions, but there’s one thing I don’t think she’s considered.
-Since Candace has been bugging her parents to leave her in charge since she’s the oldest, if she does successfully expose them for something they did while she was supposed to be watching her brothers, wouldn’t that mean she’d get herself in trouble too?
+In Phineas and Ferb, I understand Candace wants to bust her brothers for their daily crazy inventions, but there’s one thing I don’t think she’s considered.
+Since Candace has been bugging her parents to leave her in charge since she’s the oldest, if she does successfully expose her brothers for something they did while she was supposed to be watching them, wouldn’t that mean she’d get herself in trouble too?

 Random Questions